Aeroking21/MIPS-CPU/README.md

 If assembly still does not work check https://github.com/JosiahMendes/MIPS32-T501/tree/master/test/testcases/addiu test cases for the instructions that you are trying to test, make sure you match their syntax and update this section with the rules you have found out.

+Note: for some reason the syntax of SLL (and potentially other shifts) is inverted: rd doesn't come first (so SLL s1 v0 0x10 will store the result in v0 and use s1 as op2)

 ## to help with debugging
 - ALU_code is what tells the ALU what instructions to perform.
 The codes are: <br/>
           - 0: multiplication (MULT) <br/>